chainguard-dev/edu/content/chainguard/administration/iam-organizations/rolebinding-terraform-gh/index.md

 EOF
 ```

-Next, you will create the other configuration file that will actually create the rolebindings for your GitHub team.
+Next, you will create the other configuration file that will actually create the role-bindings for your GitHub team.

 ### `rolebindings.tf`

-The `rolebindings.tf` file will contain a few separate blocks that retrieve information about the GitHub team members and create Chainguard rolebindings for each one.
+The `rolebindings.tf` file will contain a few separate blocks that retrieve information about the GitHub team members and create Chainguard role-bindings for each one.

 The first block creates a `github_team` data source named `team`.